 Previously you could configure the key:

-With version 14.2 of the client, if you use both of the settings above, you’ll have a clutter-free experience of the client where there will be no ‘running app’ icons in the Dock at all.
-The only visual cue of the PaperCut Client running will be the new PaperCut ‘menulet’ in the top menu bar.
+With version 14.2 or later of the client, if you use both of the settings above, you’ll have a clutter-free experience of the client where there will be no ‘running app’ icons in the Dock at all.
+The only visual cue of the PaperCut Client running will be the PaperCut ‘P’ icon in the menu bar at the top of the screen.
 Clicking the ‘P’ menulet icon will display the Balance Window.
 Command-clicking or right clicking the icon will show the ‘Open’ and ‘Exit’ menus.

 Below is a screenshot showing the menu bar ‘P’ icon and the client balance window.

 As of version 19.2.2 of PaperCut NG and PaperCut MF, neither the PaperCut User Client nor Print Deploy Client support native hiding of their respective menubar icons on macOS.
 With that said, there are a number of free third party tools which can be used to hide whichever menubar icons you please.
 My personal favourite is Dozer, which if configured appropriately can completely hide any icons you consider unsightly, whilst also not displaying any icons of its own in their stead!